-Linux kernel 5.15 is out with many new features, support, and security.
+Linux kernel 5.15 has many new features, support, and security.
 The Linux 5.15 kernel release further improves the support for AMD CPUs and GPUs, Intel’s 12th Gen CPUs, and brings new features like NTFS3, KSMBD (CIFS/SMB3), and further Apple M1 support, amongst many other changes and additions.

-In the following tutorial, you will learn how to install the latest 5.15 Linux Kernel on Linux Mint 20.xx.
+In the following tutorial, you will learn how to install the latest 5.15 Linux Kernel on Linux Mint 20 LTS.

 - User account: A user account with sudo or root access.

 The tutorial will be utilizing the terminal, and for those unfamiliar, this can be found in your show applications menu.

 For non-Cinnamon Desktop Environment users, the location most likely is Show Applications > Search Bar > Terminal.

 Update Operating System

 Update your Linux Mint operating system to make sure all existing packages are up to date: